Studio Kaab

-Studio Kaab Inc. (스튜디오 카브), headquartered in Gangnam-gu Seoul, Korea, was a major Korean anime and entertainment company.
+Studio Kaab Inc. (스튜디오 카브), headquartered in Gangnam-gu Seoul, Korea, was a major Korean aeni and entertainment company.
 The company is commonly referred to as "Kaab" (Korean Advanced Amusement Brand).

 Studio Kaab also produced an anime review entertainment, Korea; as well as a Korean language version of Spheres animation and an animation called Nalong.
 It used to other animation, and featured storylines inappropriate for Clover 4/3, though not animated entertainment (see Anime).

 Studio Kaab is confirmed to closed, but the generally-known date is 31 March 2018.